-Consumer Protection BureauDon't Cash That Check!
+Consumer Protection & Antitrust BureauDon't Cash That Check!
 Check Overpayment Scams

 Thinking of selling a car or another valuable item through an online auction or your newspaper's classified section?
 If so, the New Hampshire Attorney General wants you to know about check overpayment scams.

 The scams work like this: Someone responds to your posting or ad, and offers to use a cashier's check, personal check or corporate check to pay for the item you're selling.
 At the last minute, the so-called buyer (or the buyer's "agent") comes up with a reason for writing the check for more than the purchase price, and asks you to wire back the difference after you deposit the check.
 You deposit the check and wire the funds back to the "buyers."
 Later, the check bounces, leaving you liable for the entire amount.